antzm/words/README.md

 ### You love pets, or animals in general.

 Why?
-Because this is the singlest most important thing that reveals the true character of a person.
+Because this is the singlest, most important thing, that reveals the true character of a person.

 If you behave nicely to animals, it's guaranteed that you would behave nicely to humans.